TomSB1423/Obsidian-Darkside20k/General Information/Interim report.md

 		- Tritium produces electron recoils
 - Motivation for experiment
 	- Muon-induced spallation
+	- Where are muons produced - talk about muon secondaries
 	- More sensitive detector so need to account for everything
 	- Too much tritium in xenon could be an explanation (look for xenon collaboration in the title in the past two years, look for xenon excess of events)